Artist Statement:: The Process Of Creating

 WHY I PAINT: THE PROCESS OF CREATING

 I started taking private art lessons when I was nine years old and I have never stopped painting since!
-Now, having turned 70 and retired for more than fifteen years, I not only have more time to paint but each day I love it more and more!
+Now, IN MY MID 70'S and retired for more than 19 years, I not only have more time to paint but each day I love it more and more!
 One thing I realized a long time ago, I will never stop learning and improving my art skills!
 Each painting teaches me something.
 I force myself to try new things each time I start a painting although many times I get frustrated and , yes, depressed, I am inspired from somewhere to charge on and, most of the time, make it work...make the painting come alive and make ME happy!!!!

 To me painting is both a real rush but, at the same time, it can be nerve racking and a lot of work.
 Some times color and value selection come intuitively and sometimes I agonize over them.
 Each color chosen, each brush stroke is a decision that affects the outcome of the painting.
 At least with oils you can always paint over a poor decision!
 It's knowing when to change it or when to leave it alone!